Australian nationality law: Entitlement by birth, descent, or adoption

 All persons born in Australia before 20 August 1986 automatically received citizenship at birth regardless of the nationalities of their parents.
 Individuals born in the country since that date receive Australian citizenship at birth if at least one parent is a citizen or permanent resident.
+Children born in Australia to New Zealand citizens since 1 July 2022 also receive Australian citizenship at birth.

 A person born outside Australia to an Australian citizen parent is eligible to acquire Australian citizenship by descent through application.
 If the parent acquired citizenship by descent or adoption, the parent must have resided in Australia for at least two years at the time of application.

 Adopted children are treated as if they were naturally born to the adopting parents at the time and location of adoption; those adopted in Australia automatically receive citizenship, while those adopted overseas are eligible to apply.
 Children who are born in Australia but did not acquire citizenship at birth may otherwise automatically acquire citizenship if they are ordinarily resident in the country for the 10-year period immediately following their birth.
 Stateless children born in the country are entitled to citizenship without further residence requirements.